alphacenturai/vscode-ec2-integration/Readme.md

-# Supercharge Your VS Code: Harness the Power of EC2 Graviton in the Cloud
+# Supercharge Your VS Code: Harness the Power of EC2 in the Cloud

 Hey there, code warriors! 👩‍💻👨‍💻 Tired of your local machine wheezing under the weight of your epic projects?
-Let's take your Visual Studio Code setup to the cloud with Amazon EC2 Graviton instances.
+Let's take your Visual Studio Code setup to the cloud with Amazon EC2 AMD/Intel/Graviton instances.
 Buckle up for a turbo boost to your development workflow!
 This solution is greatly inspired by AWS's blog post on using Cloud9 with VS Code.
 We've repurposed and enhanced the approach to use EC2 instead of Cloud9, while injecting a bit of automation. 😉

 ## 💡 Solution Overview: Your IDE on Steroids

 This setup is like giving your VS Code a dose of super-soldier serum:

-💪 Flex with EC2 Graviton's ARM-based muscle
+💪 Flex with EC2 muscle
 🌐 Code from anywhere (yes, even that cool coffee shop) 💰 Keep your wallet happy with Graviton's cost-efficiency 🔒 Fort Knox-level security without the hassle of open ports